Aerial view of lakefront homes and lakes in Windermere Florida

 Both areas are desirable.
 Both attract families.
 Both offer strong real estate.
 But the feel is different, and buyers who visit both usually know quickly which one fits them better.

 Windermere buyers tend to prioritize water, privacy, and established luxury.
 Winter Garden buyers tend to prioritize downtown energy, newer homes, and community amenities.
-There is overlap, but the emphasis is different.
+There's overlap, but the emphasis is different.

 Windermere vs Golden Oak